 If the temperature near you keeps jump up and down, it may prevent the humidity from remaining consistent in a normal humidor.

 However, even if you live somewhere with a relatively mild climate, you may want a cigar cooler just to ensure consistent and safe cigar storage.
-Since cigars are already an investment, there’s no harm in trying to provide them more protection.
+Since cigars are already an investment, there’s no harm in trying to provide them with more protection.

 Cigar Cooler Benefits